MichaelRumpler/GestureSample/parts/3_CodeSamples.md

 To add the event handler in XAML you have to:

 1. Add the namespace MR.Gestures from the dll
-2. Use the element from that namespace instead of Xamarin.Forms
+2. Use the element from that namespace instead of MAUI/Xamarin.Forms
 3. Add the handlers for the gestures you want to listen to

 ![Sample XAML](../assets/images/xaml.png)